 It took years for medical conditions caused by Agent Orange exposure during the Vietnam War to be acknowledged by the Veterans Affairs Department.
 A lot still has to be done for the victims of Agent Orange exposure, since VA still incorrectly denies claims by veterans for VA disability benefits.

-Tennessee has highly qualified Agent Orange exposure lawyers representing veterans seeking VA benefits for health problems.
-It’s advisable for a veteran whose claim was denied to seek the services of a disability lawyer who can offer guidance through the decision review process.
-To have a successful decision review process, the disability lawyer must prove beyond reasonable doubt some factors listed below:
+Tennessee has highly qualified Agent Orange exposure advocates representing veterans seeking VA benefits for health problems.
+It’s advisable for a veteran whose claim was denied to seek the services of a disability advocate who can offer guidance through the decision review process.
+To have a successful decision review process, the disability advocate must prove beyond reasonable doubt some factors listed below:

 - In the Republic of Vietnam